bsdimp/freebsd-git-docs/mini-primer.md

 For more on this topic,
 https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/
 provides a rather extensive treatment.
-It is a good resource for issues that arrise occasionally but are too obscure for this guide.
+It is a good resource for issues that arise occasionally but are too obscure for this guide.

 ### Switching to a Different FreeBSD Branch
 If you wish to shift from stable/12 to the current branch.